Digital Timer Switch wiring Diagram

 Work / Installation (Inputs → Outputs)

-- Connect neutral (N) to the timer’s neutral terminal.
+- Connect neutral (N) from supply to sensor N terminal.

-- Connect neutral directly from the supply to the load.
+- Connect the lamp neutral directly to supply neutral.

 Frequently Asked Questions - Digital Timer Switch wiring Diagram: